Why Self-Service is the New Customer Service | YouDigital Blog

 In fact, 8 out of 10 customers will try to solve their problem themselves before reaching out to a support agent, claims Harvard Business Review.
-There are many reasons for why this is happening.
+There are many reasons why this is happening.

 Some reasons are socio-cultural, with the generation of millennials simply hating to talk on the phone or via emails (engage in any verbal interaction).
-Others stem from pure necessity, when people on-the-go need assistance round-the-clock regardless their geographical location, and can’t rely on the working hours of customer support centers.
+Others stem from pure necessity, when people on-the-go need assistance round-the-clock regardless of their geographical location, and can’t rely on the working hours of customer support centers.

-Yet another reason is as old as the hills – time is money.
+Yet another reason is as old as the hills – the time is money.
 As our life accelerates at a supersonic speed, customers need answers to their questions right here, right now.
-Recent studies show that customers now expect businesses to respond to their enquiries in just 1 HOUR, while companies on average respond in 1 DAY (at best).
+Recent studies show that customers now expect businesses to respond to their inquiries in just 1 HOUR, while companies on average respond in 1 DAY (at best).

-In fact today’s customers claim that their biggest dissatisfaction with customer experience is slow response times.
+In fact, today’s customers claim that their biggest dissatisfaction with customer experience is slow response times.

 Whatever the reasons, one thing is clear – self-service is an increasingly popular trend in customer service!